Maheshreddy31/Clinic-Web-Application/README.md

 # Clinic-Web-Application
-A fullStack Clinic Web Application made for CRUD application.
-Enables digitized patient data storage and management.
+A fullStack clinic web application designed to streamline patient management and enhance healthcare accessibility.
+The application provides a user-friendly platform for healthcare professionals and patients, simplifying the processes of patient registration and medical history tracking.

 # Features
 i) Patient Data Interface